akpw/mktxp/docs/exporter.md

 # Prometheus Metrics Exporter (`mktxp export`)

-`mktxp export` is a production-grade metrics daemon for MikroTik RouterOS devices.
+`mktxp export` is a metrics daemon for MikroTik RouterOS devices.
 It connects to configured routers via the RouterOS API, collects device health and network performance counters, performs DHCP address resolution and metric enrichment, and serves Prometheus-formatted telemetry over HTTP on default port `49090`.

 ---